stephenkettley/age-calculator/README.md

 # Age Calulator (JS Project #3)
-An age calculator built using HTML, CSS and JS.
+A basic age calculator built using HTML, CSS and JS.